Online Trauma Therapy in Chicago & Throughout Illinois

 Trauma may include:

-If something overwhelmed your ability to cope — especially when you didn’t have support — it can leave a lasting imprint.
+If something overwhelmed your ability to cope, especially when you didn’t have support, it can leave a lasting imprint.

 What Are Common Signs of Trauma or PTSD?

-• Trouble sleeping or frequent nightmares
+• trouble sleeping or recurring nightmares

 If you’ve been living in survival mode for a long time, it makes sense that you’re tired.